Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 The French Revolution turned the family’s boisterous wealth into something that needed to stay under wraps.

-In the midst of the political rebellion, Barbe-Nicole’s affluent father joined a radical fringe group called the Jacobins.
-This group outwardly rebelled against the monarchy and their wealth.
+Amid the political rebellion, Barbe-Nicole’s affluent father joined a radical fringe group called the Jacobins.
+This group outwardly rebelled against the monarchy and its wealth.

 At this point, the family lived a reserved life because showing riches and prosperity was dangerous.